anpaskin/CellSociety/DESIGN.md

 =======

 ### Problem
-We want to create a Cellular Automata simulator that can run different simulations, which include cells of different states and a set of rules that determine how a cellís state changes based on the states of its neighboring cells.
+We want to create a Cellular Automata simulator that can run different simulations, which include cells of different states and a set of rules that determine how a cell‚Äôs state changes based on the states of its neighboring cells.

 ### Design Goals